-As noted in the American Home Assurance Company 2005 Material Weakness Letter dated May 31, 2006, the Company did not maintain controls to ensure the completeness and accuracy of the recording of derivative transactions.
+The Commerce and Industry Insurance Company 2005 Material Weakness Letter dated May 31, 2006 stated that the Company did not maintain controls to ensure the completeness and accuracy of the recording of derivative transactions.
 Specifically, the Company lacks a centralized inventory system for the recording of derivatives and needs greater operational involvement in the booking and reconciling of interest rate swaps, over-the-counter and exchange traded options.

-The Company is actively reviewing potential software solutions, which will be implemented to enhance the control and monitoring of all derivative investments.
-In the interim, management has strengthened operational controls to include secondary reviews by Investment operations and accounting.
+The Company is actively reviewing potential software solutions which will be implemented to enhance the control and monitoring of all derivative investments.
+In the interim, management has strengthened operational controls to include secondary reviews by Investment operations and accounting